Granite and Tokyo Tour Series 2025 No.5 Zōjō-ji: The Tokugawa Clan’s Bodaiji - Japanstones.shop

 Shogun Reign Age at Death Burial Notes

-9th Tokugawa Ieshige 1745–1760 51 Zōjō-ji Frail health and speech impediment; governed via trusted retainers.
+9th Tokugawa Ieshige 1745–1760 51 Zōjō-ji Frail health; governance relied heavily on trusted retainers.

 14th Tokugawa Iemochi 1858–1866 20 Zōjō-ji Married Imperial Princess Kazunomiya; died young amid Bakumatsu upheaval.